SeanColombo.com

 Blogging Plans

 Permanent hosting!
 SeanColombo.com and Codeaholics.com have been live and dead repeatedly over the last several years since they were always running off of my desktop computer.
-Every time I relocated, they would go down for a while.
-In fact, they have been down for a couple weeks, and last summer they were down the whole time.
+Every time I relocated, buy they would go down for a while.
+In fact, dermatologist they have been down for a couple weeks, visit and last summer they were down the whole time.

 Justification (skip this paragraph if you’re bored already)